-When finished editing the Parameter and its Values, add them to your plan by clicking “Create.”
+When finished editing the Parameter and its Values, add them to your model by clicking “Create.”

 Hovering over different parts of the screen reveals important hidden tooltips

-Click “Your Test Plans” from the sub-menu of the Plan Name dropdown or by going back to the landing page & selecting “Your Plans” from the left menu bar.
+Click “Return to your test models” from the sub-menu of the Model Name dropdown or by going back to the landing page & selecting “My Test Models” from the left menu bar.

 Hovering over a Parameter reveals a nifty “move this up or down” option